cd/Lynch/README.md

 1. The lifecycle starts with the `create()` call of the component definition object.

-2. Mojito grabs the element from DOM with the specified selector.
+2. Lynch grabs the element from DOM with the specified selector.

 3. Add parent's data, the DOM element, the selector name and the property to components data (accessible via `this.data._data`, `this.data._el`, `this.data._selector` and `this.data._prop`).